osserpse/my-homebot/README.md

 My HomeBot

 Experiments with Google Assistant.
-From ”Hands-On, Chatbots and Conversational UI Development
+From ”Hands-On, Chatbots and Conversational UI Development”, by Srini Janarthanam